 Most of you will know Ruth very well, as our brilliant front receptionist.
 We were extremely lucky to find Ruth back in 2011, and over time have appreciated how smoothly things run when Ruth is on the job!
 Originally from England, Ruth loves the Australian lifestyle, and enjoys walking, gardening and escaping for weekends with her family.
 Recently a gorgeous new grandson has added an extra element of enjoyment to her family.
 Much of Ruth's walking is done with her little Jack Russel Eddie.
 Eddie is also a working dog.
 Ruth spends many of her Friday's off volunteering for Animal Companions, where her and Eddie visit a Residential Care Home in Wanneroo to enjoy time with the residents.
 Ruth loves being able to help clients, get to know them and especially their pets, and loves the fact that "every day is different", when she comes to work.

-Originally from Scotland (in case you hadn't noticed!), Gemma moved to Australia in 2011.
-We managed to steal Gemma from the banking industry, so she could follow her dream as a Veterinary Nurse.
-Originally here to do her work placement, we quickly realised that Gemma was some-one we wanted more permanently on our team!
-Gemma is nearing the end of her training and will soon be a fully qualified Veterinary Nurse.
-Despite her small statute, Gemma is a big dog lover, and enjoys walking her two dogs, Thor, a cuddly Rottweiler, and Kiara, a boisterous Ridgeback.
+Originally from Scotland (in case you hadn't noticed), Gemma moved to Australia in 2011.
+We managed to steal Gemma from the banking industry in 2016, so she could follow her dream to work with animals.
+Originally here to do her work placement, we quickly realised that Gemma was someone we wanted more permanently on our team!
+Gemma finished her training in 2018 and has enjoyed broadening her knowledge in all aspects of veterinary nursing.
+Despite her small stature, Gemma is a big dog lover, and enjoys walking her two dogs, Thor, a cuddly Rottweiler, and Kiara, a boisterous Ridgeback.
 Gemma's enthusiastic, cheerful personality makes her a perfect fit into our team.

 Only recently arriving in Australia in January 2017, we were very lucky to secure Amelia on our team.
 Back in Nottinghamshire, in the UK, Amelia started working as a veterinary nurse in 2012.
 Amelia has proven herself excellent at all aspects of veterinary nursing, and particularly enjoys surgery and looking after your pets when they are in hospital.
 A lot of Amelia's time when not at work is spent playing with her new little kitten, Nellie.
 Amelia also enjoys running and spending time with friends.
 Exploring her new home town, Perth, has been a top priority, and Amelia is looking forward to travelling further afield to our large state – should we ever let her take holidays!